 Despite our bodies needing essentially the same fuel and raw materials to work properly, we are all different.
 We place different demands on our bodies, live in different environments, and have different experiences and lifestyles.
 All these things mean the balance of our nutrient intake needs varies.
 It is therefore important that I get to understand you to understand your needs.

-Prior to becoming a nutritionist/nutritional therapist, I was a process auditor which helped me to develop my active listening skills and objectivity.
+Prior to becoming a BANT registered nutritionist and nutritional therapist, I was a process auditor which helped me to develop my active listening skills and objectivity.
 These skills help me to listen to what you say, not just hear the words you speak.
 Having no other agenda than helping you optimise your health through nutrition, means I can listen and be objective.
-These skills are also important for Alible Nutrition’s non-nutritional therapy services.
+These skills are important for all Alible Nutrition’s services.
 Reviewing the information that you provide in consultations and questionnaires and/or menus still require objectivity.

 I recognise and accept that people follow different dietary paths for a variety of reasons.
 As my client, I will work in line with your own beliefs, without prejudice or personal agenda.

-As a qualified nutritional therapist and nutritionist, I aim to give my clients constructive advice and support, not just knowledge.
+I aim to give my clients constructive advice, knowledge and support, not just diet instructions.

 Meal time differences